Thybolt Mission for Hams

 Store-and-Forward messaging

 The primary payload of Thybolt satellites is an application to receive, store and forward user text messages.
-Amateur operators can send to the satellite, custom messages limited to 26 letters prefixed with six-letter amateur call signs.
+Amateur operators can send custom messages limited to 26 letters prefixed with six-letter amateur call signs to the satellite.
 These messages will be downloaded at a ground station through Dhruva Space operator commands.
-The user messages will be then displayed on a website along with received signal strength on the satellite.
+The user messages will then be displayed on a website along with the received signal strength on the satellite.

-A tool to generate raw command bytes to be sent through an FSK modulator in GNURadio is available on Thybolt mission website mentioned below.
-User can input a user message in the tool and click the Load TC button to get the encrypted raw hexadecimal data in binary format to be sent to the digital radio.
-User can further download the binary data as a text file and add it in GNURadio.
+A tool to generate raw command bytes to send through an FSK modulator in GNURadio, is available on the Thybolt mission website mentioned below.
+Users can input a user message in the tool and click the Load TC button to obtain encrypted raw hexadecimal data in binary format to send to the digital radio.
+Users can further download the binary data as a text file and add it in GNURadio.

 Frequency: 435.400 MHz